pyxelr/recommendations-for-engineers/README.md

 - [CodinGame](https://www.codingame.com/training) ← learn programming through online sets of puzzles
 - [Edabit](https://edabit.com/) ← simple, new website in the market
 - [exercism](https://exercism.io/) ← 100% free service, where you submit solutions through your terminal
 - [HackerRank](https://www.hackerrank.com/) ← my personal choice.
-I've started with included 30-days coding challenge and can totally recommend it
+I've started with the included 30-day coding challenge and can totally recommend it
 - [JetBrains Academy](https://www.jetbrains.com/academy/) ← dive into Java, Python, and other programming languages in a project-based learning environment that is integrated with JetBrains IDEs
 - [LeetCode](https://leetcode.com/) ← more advanced website, where you will mostly find problems asked by the world's largest tech companies.
 I recommend watching [Kevin Naughton Jr.](https://www.youtube.com/channel/UCKvwPt6BifPP54yzH99ff1g) who goes through many problems from there
 - [Project Lovelace](https://projectlovelace.net/) ← bunch of free scientific programming problems.
 Each problem teaches some bit of science, like how to simulate a guitar, splice DNA, or predict the weather